 English 250 Objectives

 The goals of English 250 are for students to develop skills in written, oral, visual, and electronic communication.
-As a result, students should become not only more perceptive consumers of information, but also communicators better able to make effective decisions in their own academic life and work.
+As a result, students should become not only a more perceptive consumer of information, but also a communicator better able to make effective decisions in their own academic life and work.
 A central concept in this course is that “arguments are all around us, in every medium, in every genre, in everything we do….An argument can be any text–written, spoken, aural, or visual–that expresses a point of view” (Everything’s an Argument 5).
-In this course, students will summarize, analyze, and evaluate various types of communication and then use those skills in four kinds of assignments: summaries, rhetorical analyses, argumentative and persuasive texts, and documented research.
-Individual instructors incorporate both the course goals and specific types of writing assignments listed below into the syllabi they design.
+In this course, students will summarize, analyze, and evaluate various types of communication and then use those skills in four kinds of assignments: summaries, rhetorical analyses (both textual and visual), exploratory/persuasive texts, and documented research.

 - analyze professional writing to assess its purpose, audience, and rhetorical strategies